marcoparello/CTF-Writeups/wani-CTF-2024/Web/pow.md

 ![](../images/pow-part-9.png)

-When I wonder to myself "what would happen if I duplicated the number inside of the `pow` request 2 times?"
+I think to myself "what would happen if I duplicated the number inside of the `pow` request 2 times?"
 So, I copy and paste `7844289` two times to make an array of 3 items:

 ![](../images/pow-part-10.png)